OSGeo/PROJ/docs/source/operations/operations_computation.rst

 Filtering and sorting of coordinate operations
 ----------------------------------------------

-The last step is to filter and sort results in a relevance order.
+The last step is to filter and sort results in order of relevance.

 The filtering
 takes into account a minimum accuracy that the user might have expressed, an